Meet the Top 101 in Crypto

 Crypto moves fast with the constant emergence of projects and the technology that makes them possible.
 Regulation always lags behind, but when real progress happens, it has a strong impact.
 That’s what makes the GENIUS Act stand out.

-The bill sets a legal path for how these digital assets can be used for payments, both nationally and at the state level.
+The bill creates a legal framework for how these digital assets can be issued and managed, and used for payments, both nationally and at the state level.

-While past proposals opened the conversation, the GENIUS Act takes it further—building real structure and aiming to protect users, strengthen the dollar, and prepare the system for digital finance.
+While past proposals opened the conversation, the GENIUS Act takes it further by establishing clear rules for reserves, audits, consumer protection, and issuer qualifications.
+It aims to protect users, preserve the role of the U.S. dollar, and prepare the financial system for a digital future.

 This article explains the GENIUS Act, its coverage, and its implications for the future of crypto in the US.